spring-attic/eclipse-integration-gradle/README.md

 ## Questions and bug reports:

-If you have a question that Google can't answer, the best way is to go to the [STS forum](http://forum.springsource.org/forumdisplay.php?32-SpringSource-Tool-Suite).
+If you have a question that Google can't answer, the best way is to go to the [StackOverflow](https://stackoverflow.com/).

 There you can also ask questions and search for other people with related or similar problems (and solutions).
-New versions of the Gradle Eclipse Integration (and other tooling that is brought to you by SpringSource) are announced there as well.

-With regards to bug reports, please go to the [STS issue tracker](https://issuetracker.springsource.com/browse/STS) and choose the [GRADLE component](https://issuetracker.springsource.com/browse/STS-3405?jql=project%20%3D%20STS%20AND%20resolution%20%3D%20Unresolved%20AND%20component%20%3D%20GRADLE%20ORDER%20BY%20priority%20DESC) when filing new issues.
+With regards to bug reports, please go to the [Github issue tracker](https://github.com/spring-projects/eclipse-integration-gradle/issues).

 ## Developing Eclipse Integration Gradle

 The remainder of this documents expects a familiarity with Eclipse architecture and how plugin development works.
 If you are not already familiar with Eclipse development, then you may want to read some tutorials about the Eclipse plugin architecture and how to develop with it.
-A good start is here: <http://www.ibm.com/developerworks/library/os-eclipse-plugindev1/>.
+A good start is here: <https://www.ibm.com/developerworks/library/os-eclipse-plugindev1/>.

 ### Setting up the Development Environment and Target Platform